Mechanistic Interpretability of Cognitive Complexity in LLMs via Linear Probing using Bloom's Taxonomy: Introduction

 To address these questions, we extract activation vectors from the residual stream of four state-of-the-art open-weights LLMs and train linear probes at each layer to classify Bloom levels.

 The main findings can be summarized as follows.
-First, linear classifiers achieve $\sim95\%$ accuracy, indicating that cognitive level is encoded in a linearly accessible subspace of the model’s internal representations.
+First, linear classifiers achieve high accuracy, indicating that cognitive level is encoded in a linearly accessible subspace of the model’s internal representations.
 Second, cognitive complexity emerges during the early-to-mid stages of processing, rather than being deferred to the deepest layers of the network.
-Finally, confusion matrix analysis shows that misclassifications occur predominantly between adjacent Bloom levels.
+Moreover, confusion matrix analysis shows that misclassifications occur predominantly between adjacent Bloom levels.
 This structured error pattern suggests that the learned representations reflect the ordinal organization of human educational theory, rather than arbitrary label boundaries.
+Finally, we establish the causal relevance of these internal representations through activation steering experiments, demonstrating that intervening on the identified directions can systematically shift the model's cognitive processing level along the Bloom's Taxonomy hierarchy.